 Bruxism, Dental Health Problems, Pediatric Dentist

-Many parents have noticed their children grind their teeth during their sleep at nighttime.
-Have you ever listened closely while your child sleeps and noticed a scraping sound coming from their mouths?
+Many parents have noticed their children grind their teeth while sleeping at night.
+Have you ever listened closely while your child sleeps and noticed a scraping sound coming from their mouth?
 If you have, they may be grinding their teeth.

-The jury is still out on what causes this condition, but, undoubtedly, this is one matter that makes parents worry.
-Fortunately, you can trust a pediatric dentist like Dr. Nanna to help with such matters in a welcoming environment.
+The jury is still out on what causes this condition, but undoubtedly, this is one matter that makes parents worry.
+Fortunately, you can trust the best pediatric dentist Alpharetta has, Dr. Nanna, to help with such matters in a welcoming environment.

 What is Teeth Grinding or Bruxism?

 Bruxism is just the fancy term we have in the dental health professional field to identify when a patient grinds or gnashes their teeth and clenches their jaws.
-Children and adults can suffer from bruxism, and it could manifest at any moment during the day.
+Children and adults can suffer from bruxism, and it could manifest at any moment during the day or at any point in a patient’s life.

 Mild variations of teeth grinding may not require treatment with a specialist.
-Still, you might want to find professional help for your child as this situation can result in additional complications.
+Likewise, we should mention right off the bat that occasional teeth grinding is not necessarily harmful to everyone.
+However, when left unresolved or unattended, this condition can lead to negative outcomes, which is why we insist parents bring their children frequently to a pediatric dental specialist.
+Still, you might want to find professional help for your child, as this situation can result in additional complications.
 Patients are often unaware of their condition, and as such, they may not realize they’re developing other problems.

 As we mentioned, there are no clear causes for this problem.
 Our colleagues don’t completely understand what causes bruxism.
 Still, considering its consequences, it may come from a combination of physical, genetic, and psychological factors.